-If you choose this option, it will run the "syncTime.sh" script explicitly, which should have been executed once automatically after the system is up.
+If you choose this option, it will run the "syncTime.sh" script explicitly, which should have been automatically executed once after the system is up.
 This script will detect if Internet is connected, and apply network time to both system and RTC.
-The flow chart below shows what this script actually do:
+The flow chart below shows what this script actually does: